Single feature plugins often require nothing more than the right code snippet to replace them. We have an increasing library to choose from.

 Leverage browser caching for optimal efficiency.

-Minify your JavaScript snippets to improve file sizes and page load times.
+Minify CSS and JavaScript snippets to improve file sizes and page load times.

 If in your child theme the only file you are using is functions.php